Spain's Technology Minister Unveils Soon-to-be-Mandatory Age Verification App

 Escrivá described the existence of adult content as “a problem,” and noted, “If we all don’t collaborate, this problem is impossible to solve.”

-Escrivá spent part of his presentation justifying the mandatory app alleging that it is needed because “the great majority of young people between 18 and 26 years old consider that these contents are accurate to real sexuality.”
+Escrivá spent part of his presentation justifying the mandatory app, alleging that it is needed because “the great majority of young people between 18 and 26 years old consider that these contents are accurate to real sexuality.”

 Adult Industry Reactions

-A Socialist-Led War on Porn
+A PSOE-Led War on Porn

 The powerful and influential SWERF faction within the PSOE, backed by Sánchez himself, has repeatedly tried to recriminalize all sex work and adult content, restoring the stigmatizing laws of the Franco dictatorship.